vtejapy/jenkins/install_jenkins.md

 # How to Install Jenkins on CentOS 7

-Jenkins is a popular open source CI (Continuous Integration) tool which is widely used for project development, deployment, and automation.

-This article will guide you through the process of installing Jenkins on a Vultr CentOS 7 server instance.
-In order to facilitate visitors' access, Nginx will also be installed as the reverse proxy for Jenkins.

-### Prerequisites

-Before proceeding, you must have:

-* Deployed a Vultr CentOS 7 server instance from scratch.
-* Logged into your machine as a non-root user with sudo privileges.

 ### Step 1: Update your CentOS 7 system

 One of the Linux system administrator's best practices is keeping a system up to date.
 Install the latest stable packages, then reboot.